richteel/tpms/README.md

 - 2 150 Ohm Resistors
 - <a href="https://www.pcbway.com/project/shareproject/Raspberry_Pi_Pico_Tire_Tyre_Pressure_Monitoring_System_TPMS_48b6424e.html" target="_blank">PCB from PCBWay</a>

+##Code Notes##

+###TPMS_Monitor###
+The code in the TPMS_Monitor folder is the original code modified to work with the Raspberry Pi Pico code using Earle Philhower's core.
+This code is hard coded for US 315 MHz and Toyota PMV-107J sensors.

+###TPMS_Monitor2###
+Currently a work in progress to allow configuration to any supported sensor configuration.
+This code is not ready for use.
+Code changes will be checked in occasionally as code is updated.
+An Excel workbook, TPMS_Monitor2.xlsx, has been added with some analysis to help with the development of the modified version.

+---

 I hope you enjoy this project and have success building it.